Russian rouble weakens as tax period passes, COVID cases surge

 "Most global bourses are revealing concerns over renewed COVID-triggered lockdowns (actual and threatened)," said BCS Global Markets in a note, pointing to Russia as a place the Delta variant was spreading.

+After Russia recorded its highest number of daily deaths from COVID-19, the Kremlin admitted the country would fail to vaccinate 60% of its population by the autumn as planned due to sluggish demand for the shots.

-Expectations of more interest rate increases from Russia's central bank have lent the rouble a hand, with Governor Elvira Nabiullina on Monday saying the bank will consider raising its key rate by between 25 and 100 basis points from the current 5.5% at its next rate-setting meeting on July 23.
+The rouble drew some support from expectations of more interest rate increases.
+On Monday, Central Bank Governor Elvira Nabiullina sent a hawkish signal, saying the bank would consider raising its key rate by between 25 and 100 basis points from the current 5.5% at its next board meeting on July 23.

-Higher rates make lending more expensive and increase the appeal of bank deposits, which is designed to keep inflation in check but negatively impacts on economic growth.
+Higher rates, which are designed to keep inflation in check but raise borrowing costs and negatively impact economic growth, provide support for the currency from a yield point of view and increase the appeal of bank deposits.

-Nabiullina's comments were the only factor supporting demand for the rouble, said Dmitry Polevoy, head of investment at Locko-Invest in a note.
+Nabiullina's comments are the only factor currently supporting demand for the rouble, said Dmitry Polevoy, head of investment at Locko-Invest in a note.

-"We expect the rouble to be in the 72-72.50 range versus the dollar with risks of it weakening further," he added.

-The rouble has now lost support of a month-end tax period which usually prompts export-focused companies to convert their foreign currency into roubles to meet local liabilities.
+The central bank needs to safeguard the rouble's purchasing power and limit imported inflation, which has become an acute problem, said John Hardy, Saxo Bank's chief FX strategist.

+The rouble is seen firming to 68 versus the dollar and 85 against the euro by year-end, Hardy said.

-Brent crude oil LCOc1, a global benchmark for Russia's main export, was steady $74.70 a barrel.
+Brent crude oil LCOc1, a global benchmark for Russia's main export, was down 0.4% on the day at $74.40 a barrel, pushing Russian stock indexes lower.

 For Russian equities guide see RU/EQUITY